 In Table 1, a summary is given of the price per m3 and retail price per HWTS system.
-SODIS has a retail price of USD0, since old PET bottles can be used.
-When new

-- 5 bottles are used, only a small investment is necessary (NWP, 2010).
+SODIS has a retail price of USD 0, since old PET bottles can be used.
+When new bottles are used, only a small investment is necessary (NWP, 2010).
 The costs per m3 are related with the retail price.
-The outlier of 3-8 m-3 by (Akvopedia, 2013) is assumed to be an error, since it does not correspond with the numbers in the rest of the text of the same reference.
-For ceramic filters, the range of retail prices is between USD 1.9-30, with most of the references mentioning prices around USD 15.
-The differences in - 10 price can be explained by the parameters elaborated in the previous section.
+The outlier of USD 3-8 m-3 by Akvopedia (2013) is assumed to be an error, since it does not correspond with the numbers in the rest of the text of the same reference.
+For ceramic filters, the range of retail prices is between USD 1.9-30, with most of the references mentioning prices of around USD 15.
+The differences in price can be explained by the parameters elaborated in the previous section.
 The price per m3 ranges between USD 0.3 and USD 5.2, which depends on the estimation of the potential amount of water that can be treated with the filter.
-For biosand filters, large ranges are found in the price per m3 and retail price: EUR 0.07-10 and USD 7-100 respectively.
+For biosand filters, large ranges are found in the price per m3 and retail price: 0.06-8.13 and USD 7-100 respectively (conversion 1.23EUR/USD used where necessary following; Bloomberg, 2014).
 The outlier in price per m3 of USD 10 is unreliable, since no argumentation is given in the reference (Akvopedia, 2014c).
-The outlier in retail price of USD 100 for - concrete is also stated without further explanation (Sobsey et al., 2008).
+The outlier in retail price of USD 100 for concrete is also stated without further explanation, (Sobsey et al., 2008).

 Overall, it is found that the biosand filter has the lowest price per m3 produced what can be explained by its long life time, low maintenance costs and sustainable flowrate.
-Biosand filters do have the highest retail price (even after the highest outliner is ne-
+Biosand filters do have the highest retail price (even when the highest outlier is neglected).

-20 glected).
 Although SODIS is also a cheap technology, it requires a (small) investment when new (glass) bottles are used and it only produces little amount of water per bottle.
 SODIS does have the cheapest retail price.
 It is shown that ceramic filters have the biggest range of price per m3 water with the highest numbers.
 Ceramic filters are prone to breakage and the flowrate can decrease over time due to clogging.
 By far most independent research exists on ceramic filters compared to the other HWTS systems.

-In Figs. 14 and 15, an overview of the price ranges is given, neglecting the outliners mentioned above.
+In Figs. 14 and 15, an overview of the price ranges is given, neglecting the outliers mentioned above.